API Firewall deployment architecture

 Protection tokens are passed to API Firewall in the protection token variable.
 When an API Firewall instance starts, it connects to 42Crunch Platform and fetches the protection configuration matching the protection token specified for it.
 This ensures that the API Firewall instance runs the correct configuration for your API.

-When API Firewall starts, it establishes a a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address protection.<your hostname> and the port 8001.
+When API Firewall starts, it establishes a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address protection.<your hostname> and the port 8001.
 Make sure that your network configuration (like your network firewall) authorizes these connections.
 API Firewall uses this connection to verify the protection token and to download the protection configuration you have created.
 During runtime, API Firewall uses the connection to send logs and monitoring information to the platform.

 If you are an enterprise customer not accessing 42Crunch Platform at https://platform.42crunch.com, your hostname is the same one as in your platform URL.